gaurav8341/smart_tasks_queue/draconic.md

 - Queue operations should be O(log n) or better
 - Consider indexes carefully

+3 tables

+1. Jobs

+id pk
+Job uuid, indexed column may be based on time instead of uuid
+job name,
+type,
+active
+payload : json
+status : string # indexed can we have hash index cpu_units memory_mb
+max_attempts
+backoff_multiplier
+initial_delay
+timeout
+created_time
+modified_time
+created_by
+modified_by
+priority : string can we have selectlist kind of thing eg. Critical: 1, High: 2, Normal: 3, Low: 4 indexed times_attempted : no of time this job was attempted but failed
+run_at: Jobs will be considered for queue after this time. # will also help in case of failure and to schedule jobs indexed
+results: Json # log of execution, results and all

+2. Jobs Dependancy

+Job_id: foreign_key
+depends_on_id: foreign key jobs

+3. Execution Logs

+job_id : foreign_key jobs
+duration_seconds : decimal
+is_successfull : boolean # execution status
+results : json
+Execution start time : datetime execution end time : datetime
+message: text

 ## Design Choices.

 This will be one scheduler ie manager process which will basically share jobs with the worker.
 Worker will be single process, multi thread.